 Q:Should we start accepting cryptocurrency for customer bill payment?

-Though it’s too early to tell exactly how blockchain and cryptocurrencies will affect utilities, we think that in addition to facilitating bill payment, the technology may contribute to load growth and help with energy transaction tracking.
+Though it’s too early to tell exactly how blockchain and cryptocurrencies will affect utilities, we think the technology may contribute to load growth and help with energy transaction tracking.

 How will cryptocurrency contribute to load growth?

 Data centers that house a large number of servers have been popping up all over the world to meet the demand for cryptocurrency creation, as well as verification and maintenance of blockchain ledgers.

 Though cryptocurrency mining can take place on a small scale by savvy individuals running a dedicated server in their basement, these facilities are becoming large and sophisticated.
 But this may not represent a notable opportunity for your utility if it’s not in a highly attractive location relative to data center siting.

 And even if you’re in a favorable location, the realities of cryptomining have consistently proved more intense than what utilities and municipalities were prepared for.
 See the articles This Is What Happens When Bitcoin Miners Take Over Your Town and Cryptominers are stuck in limbo as Hydro-Québec suspends requests for power.

 Blockchain enables secure, decentralized, peer-to-peer financial transactions, so this technology and others like it are shaking up financial institutions.

 In the utility industry, a major challenge to successful grid modernization is real-time, two-way tracking of power flow.
 Utilities could use blockchain to fairly compensate customers for making valuable contributions to grid operation and possibly even to transact energy directly with other actors on the grid.